Can AI communicate with plants in any way shape or form ?

 Note: cumulative includes older juror opinions.
 The current session tally above is the live verdict.

-"No known AI system can communicate with plants"
+"No known AI system can interpret or generate meaningful plant communication signals"

 What the audience thinks